SteelCompendium/data-md-dse/Bestiary/Human Bandit Chief.md

   distance: Self
   target: Self
   trigger: The bandit chief makes a power roll for an attack.
-  effect: The bandit chief takes 4 corruption damage and increases the result of the
+  effect: 'The bandit chief takes 4 corruption damage and increases the result of
-    power roll by one tier.
+    the power roll by one tier. '
 - name: Shoot!
   type: Villain Action
   cost: 1 VP